TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/5-controlling-the-flow.rst

 We now want to show a list of products in our inventory in the frontend.
 The component responsible for rendering that list is the *view*.
-The default view and templating engine in Extbase is Fluid.
+The default view and templating engine used in Extbase is Fluid.

 The connection between the *model* and the *view* is the *controller*.
-The controller is responsible for fetching the data from the model and handing it to the view to be rendered.
+The controller is responsible for fetching the model's data and handing it to the view to be rendered.
 The controller uses `*Action` methods as entry points.
-In our case we want to display a list of products, so we should implement a `listAction`.
+In our case, we want to display a list of products, so we should implement a `listAction`.

 The class name of the controller must end with ``Controller``.
 Because our controller controls the display of the inventory we call it :php:`\MyVendor\StoreInventory\Controller\StoreInventoryController`.

-In our simple example the controller looks like this:
+In our simple example, the controller looks like this:

 .. code-block:: php